Start with a clear picture — the Averyn Record Vault

 Some people start the Vault because they know complexity is coming — more providers, a spouse aging alongside them, or simply the recognition that scattered portals and fragmented records become a real problem eventually.
 Better to build the system now than scramble later.

-The Vault doesn't require a family network.
-It works for one person managing their own care.
+Your Care Continuity Partner becomes that person — the family historian of your care.
 If you want to add someone to the account later — a neighbor, a friend, an adult child — they'll inherit the full picture.
 But it starts with just you.

 Timing and delivery